 Ephesus remained under Persian rule until liberated by Alexander the Great in 334 BCE.
 Upon entering Ephesus, and seeing the reconstruction of the Temple of Artemis not yet complete, Alexander offered to rebuild it.
 The Ephesians, however, refused his offer, claiming it was not seemly for one god to build a temple to another.
 Lysimachus, one of the generals of Alexander who became ruler of the region after Alexander's death, began renewal and development of the city, which he called Arsineia after his wife Arsinoe.
 He constructed a new harbor, built defensive walls on the slopes of the Panayýr and Bülbül mountains and moved the city approximately two miles south-west.
 The Ephesians, however, refused to leave their homes and the traditional site of their city so Lysimachus had the city’s sewage system blocked up during a great storm, thus rendering the houses uninhabitable and forcing the citizens to move.
 In 281 BCE the city was re-founded under the old name of Ephesus and, again, was known as one of the most important commercial ports in the Mediterranean.

 In 129 BCE the Roman Empire acquired Ephesus according to the will left by Attalos, King of Pergamon, by which they were bequeathed his kingdom.
 During this time, the heavy taxes imposed by the Roman government led to the rebellion of Mithridates and, in 88 BCE, a massacre of all the Latin speaking inhabitants of the city was carried out during the storming and sack of Ephesus by the Roman army under Sulla.
 The city suffered severe damage in an earthquake in 17 CE.
 After that Ephesus became once more a very important center of trade and commerce.
 The historian Aristio, and others, describe Ephesus as being recognized by all the inhabitants of the region as the most important trading center in Asia.
-It also remained a leading political and intellectual center, and boasted the second school of philosophy in the Aegean.
+It also remained a leading political and intellectual center, boasting the impressive Celsus Library and the second school of philosophy in the Aegean.

 From the 1st century CE onwards, Ephesus was visited repeatedly by early Christians (most notably Saint Paul, who preached and was 'booed' in the theater there), and Mary, the mother of Jesus, is said to have retired there along with Saint John (John’s tomb and Mary’s house may still be visited today).
 The Biblical Book of Ephesians is an epistle written by Paul to the Christian community at Ephesus.
 The city that became famous in later times, for the Cave of the Seven Sleepers, who were reputed to be seven Christian saints who were walled up in a cave above Ephesus for their faith in 'pagan times', slept for two hundred years, and emerged after Christianity had come to power, thus proving the 'truth' of the faith in the resurrection of the body.